-When the 'CODE' button is held pressed, the opening code för code level 1 may be entered using the buttons '0', '4'-'9'.
+When the 'CODE' button is held pressed, the opening code för code level 1 may be entered using the buttons '0'-'9'.
+'RESET' clears the display.
 Up to 6 digits can be used in the opening code.

 Enter opening code (code level 2):